Quad Cities Campus

 215 IT Infrastructure.
 (3) An introduction to IT infrastructure issues in Information Systems.
 Topics covered relate to both computer and systems architecture and communication networks, with a focus on services and capabilities that IT infrastructure solutions enable in an organizational context.

-324 Network and Data Communication Concepts.
+324 Enterprise Network and Data Communication Concepts.
 (3) This course provides an introduction to data communication networks.
 The course will focus on the services, capabilities, and limitations of communication networks in a business organizational context.
 Credit cannot be given for both IS 324 and (CS 484 or CS 420).
-Prerequisite: CS 101 or (CS 211 and CS 212).
+Prerequisite: CS 101 or CS 114 or CS 214 or (CS 211 and CS 212).

 340 Introduction to Information Systems.
 (3) Develop a thorough understanding of what information systems are, their technical foundations, where they are used in organizations, and how they are developed.

 341 Business Systems Analysis.
 (3) Develop an understanding of concepts and techniques of business information systems analysis.
 Emphasis upon system development life cycle.
-Prerequisites: IS 324, 340; CS 214.
+Prerequisites: CS 214 and IS 340.

 342 Enterprise Database Management.
 (3) A study of the theory and application of database management systems including their design, development, and management.
 Credit cannot be given for both IS 342 and (CS 483 or CS 470).
 Prerequisites: IS 324, 340; CS 214.

 343 Strategic Systems.
-(3) The role, implications and relevance of Information Technology (IT) in managing businesses: management issues concerning IT strategy, planning, and competitive advantage; process innovation and re-engineering; and organizational transformation.
-Prerequisite: IS 341 and 342, or permission of department chairperson.
+(3) The role, implications, and relevance of Information Technology (IT) in managing businesses; management issues concerning IT strategy, planning, and competitive advantage; process innovation and re-engineering; and organizational transformation.
+Prerequisites: IS 341 and 342, or permission of School director.

 344 Telecommunications Planning Management.
 (3) An introduction to business management tools and techniques necessary to plan and manage a company’s telecommunications and network functions.
 Topics include telecommunications management and network administration basics; telecommunications planning and project management; and operations and acquisition management.
-Prerequisite: CS 214 or permission of department chairperson.
+Prerequisites: CS 214 or permission of School director.

 355 Information Assurance.
 (3) This course examines implications and challenges of operational security in global IT organizations, and reviews legal, social, and ethical issues related to security management.
 Topics include IT security policy development, risk management, threat assessment, and business continuity planning.
-Prerequisites: IS 341 and 342, or consent of department.
+Prerequisites: CS 214 and IS 324, or consent of Director.

 415 Web IT Systems Development and Management.
 (3) This course will cover tools and technologies related to Web IT Systems development and management.
 Emphasis will be placed on developing the infrastructure and exploring the emerging technical and managerial issues in support of Web IT Systems.
-Prerequisites: IS 341 and 342.
+Prerequisites: CS 214.

 460 Independent Study in Information Systems.
 (1–3, repeatable to 3) Independent study with written report on a problem mutually selected by student and instructor.
 For Information Systems majors only.
-Prerequisites: IS 341 and senior standing, with written permission of department chairperson.
+Prerequisites: IS 341 and senior standing, with written permission of School director.

 462 IS Project Management and Development.
 (3) Study of the issues and challenges in managing information systems’ development projects.
 Students will also identify, develop, and implement a solution to an information systems’ problem.
 Prerequisites: IS 341 and 342.